 They focus on software development and version control.

-In addition, both platforms manage code changes over time, allowing developers to track modifications, collaborate efficiently, and revert to previous versions as required.
+In addition, both platforms manage code changes over time.
+So, you can hire Git developers to track modifications, collaborate efficiently, and revert to previous versions as required.
 Here are other similar aspects of GitLab and GitHub:

 - Repository Hosting